NiklasTiede/MyBlog/data/spasco-renaming-tool.md

 Heya fellows,

-Today I wanna share with you some experience I gained as I coded <a href="https://github.com/NiklasTiede/Spasco" target=”_blank” >Spasco</a>, a command line tool for renaming files and directories.
+Today I wanna share with you some lectures I learned as I coded <a href="https://github.com/NiklasTiede/Spasco" target=”_blank” >Spasco</a>, a command line tool for renaming files and directories.

 <p align="center">
 <img width="400px" src="/img/spasco_readme_screenshot.png">
 </p>

-Throughout this article I will show you what I learned.
-I never used boolean logic really well, knew how a Argumentsparser parses the arguments.
+I never used boolean logic really well, but here I used it to trigger

+ knew how a Argumentsparser parses the arguments.

 boolean logic for triggering flags argparsers Argumentparser and subparsers